-Liquid-filled pressure gauges are used to measure the medium pressure under the vibrating circumstances.The bourdon tubes are used as the pressure elements, which will become elastic expansion due to the pressure of the medium.
+Liquid-filled pressure gauges, a kind of liquid pressure measuring devices, are used to measure the medium pressure under the vibrating circumstances.The bourdon tubes are used as the pressure elements, which will become elastic expansion due to the pressure of the medium.
 The tube expansion causes travelling of the tube end.
 After the transfer and the amplificaton by the movements and rods, the pointer will indicate readings in the scale of the gauges.The filling liquid (such as silicon oil) can provide damping to the flexible components inside the gauge cases.
 This design will not only reduce the vibration, but also extend the life of the pressure gauges.Diaphram devices can be added to assist the pressure measurement of the special mediums with high viscocity, easy crystallization, easy consolidation, and granule contenting.

-Liquid-filled gauges are used to damp vibrations and pulsations and minimize their effect on the gauge dial pointer.
+Liquid-filled gauges which are different from liquid pressure measuring instruments, are used to damp vibrations and pulsations and minimize their effect on the gauge dial pointer.
 They are used primarily in dynamic and rugged applications where sudden shocks or pressure spikes might occur.

 The liquid does not freeze.
 Just like the liquid in a bubble level.
 Although liquid filled gauges are generally filled by glycerin.
 While pure glycerin freezes at a relatively high temperature, the glycerin/water mixture in a gauge freezes at a seriously low temperature (below -40 degrees).